 SUNY Adirondack Culinary Arts and Culinary and Baking Arts students gain hands-on experience in Seasoned, a student-run restaurant in bustling downtown Glens Falls.
 Coursework is brought to life as you run every element of the restaurant — front-of-house operations, bar, service, menu planning, mixology and more.

-Seasoned offers dinner Wednesday and Thursday during the college academic year.
+Seasoned offers lunch Tuesday, and dinner Wednesday and Thursday during the college academic year at its 14 Hudson Ave. location.

 Make your reservation